cosmos/cosmos-sdk/docs/spec/staking/end_block.md

 the end of every block.
 The Tendermint validator set may be changed by validators either being revoked due to inactivity/unexpected behaviour (covered in slashing) or changed in validator power.
-Determining which validator set changes must be made occures during staking transactions (and slashing transactions) - during end-block the already accounted changes are applied and the changes cleared
+Determining which validator set changes must be made occurs during staking transactions (and slashing transactions) - during end-block the already accounted changes are applied and the changes cleared